 Allen ISD follows the guidance and expertise of national, state, and local health officials to help protect students and staff from all communicable diseases.
-Families are encouraged to visit the Texas Department of States Health Services or the CDC website for more information and travel guidance regarding the Coronavirus.
+Families are encouraged to visit the Texas Department of States Health Services or the CDC website for more information and travel guidance regarding COVID-19.

-AISD Health Services is closely monitoring all developments and will continue to be in communication with our state and local partners and stand ready to take all appropriate measures.
+AISD Health Services closely monitors all developments and will continue to be in communication with our state and local partners and stand ready to take all appropriate measures.

 PREVENTING THE SPREAD OF INFECTION

 The District takes the following measures to ensure a safe learning environment for all students and staff:

 - Continuously educate students, staff, and community members about the importance of frequent hand washing; covering a cough or sneeze; not touching one’s eyes, nose, and mouth; staying home when ill; and other measures to prevent the spread of all communicable diseases;